 Did you know that every year on June 16th is World Sea Turtle Day?
-Sea turtles are one of the most ancient creatures.
+Sea turtles are one of the most ancient creatures on earth.
 They have been swimming around in our oceans for over 110 million years, since the time of the dinosaurs.

 It’s surprising how easily you can spot several turtles swimming freely just a few meters from the beachfront.
 You don’t even have to be a good swimmer or diver to have a close encounter with these wonderful creatures because they can be seen in clear shallow waters about four feet deep.
 They stay there because they feed primarily on sea grasses and algae which are abundant in the shallows.

-These marine turtles seemed not disturbed by groups of gawking snorkelers like me who wants to have a photo swimming together with them.
-Watching them grazing on sea grasses for food was wonderful and even more when swimming alongside with them – I’m amazed by how large they are.
+These marine turtles seemed not disturbed by groups of gawking snorkelers like us who wants to have a photo swimming together with them.
+Watching the turtles grazing on sea grasses for food was wonderful and even more when swimming alongside with them – I’m amazed by how large they are.
 The small younger ones usually swim away from us.

 When playing with these lovely creatures, be mindful not to touch them because you can be fined by touching them—this was mentioned in one of the information boards.

-While reading the information board about the sea turtles (pawikans), our guide Salde mentioned that there are two species of turtles that’s seen regularly in Apo Island which are the green sea turtles and also a few hawksbill turtles.
+While reading the information board about sea turtles (pawikans), our guide Salde mentioned that two species of turtles are seen regularly in Apo Island which are the green sea turtles and also a few hawksbill turtles.